comet-ml/kangas/notebooks/Reimagining_Santa_Claus_With_Stable_Diffusion.md

 ```python
 dg.show()
 ```

+You can view the DataGrid of our generated images here: https://huggingface.co/spaces/CalebCometML/generate_images_datagrid

 Now, we can group by concept or filter by parameters and explore our outputs.
 If we wanted to, we could even do a simple grid search over parameters like guidance scale or inference steps and similarly compare their results within our DataGrid.